Chapter 4: Construction Details, Section 4-20: Landscape

 - As required by Section 20-2.01A(3), “Submittals,” of the Standard Specifications, obtain from the contractor shop drawings for the electrical components of the irrigation systems.
 Check that the manufacturer of the controller has approved the wiring plans.
 Also send the shop drawings to the district landscape architect for review.
 After review and authorization, forward a copy of the shop drawings to the contractor with the following written statement:

 The shop drawings are authorized pursuant to Section 5-1.23, “Submittals,” of the Standard Specifications.

-- Structure Design’s Office of Electrical, Mechanical, Water and Wastewater Engineering usually designs the more complex electrical and mechanical work, such as pump installations.
+- The Division of Engineering Services Office of Electrical, Mechanical, Water and Wastewater Engineering usually designs the more complex electrical and mechanical work, such as pump installations.
 Contact that office to arrange for periodic inspections of the work as it progresses.